-RESEARCH: Hamilton Faris is the author of Uncommon Goods (Intellect 2013), which features art practices that expose the hidden social and environmental costs of global trade structures and capital infrastructure, the curator of Inundation: Art and Climate Change in the Pacific (2020) about current art and environmental activism in Oceania; the editor of Almanac for the Beyond (2020) a volume of experimental eco-criticism devoted to critiques of petro-capital temporal structures, and more.
+RESEARCH: Faris is the author of Uncommon Goods (Intellect 2013), which features art practices that expose the hidden social and environmental costs of global trade structures and capital infrastructure, the curator of Inundation: Art and Climate Change in the Pacific (2020) about current art and environmental activism in Oceania; and the editor of Almanac for the Beyond (2020) a volume of experimental eco-criticism devoted to critiques of petro-capital temporal structures, and more.

-Her recent articles about art and climate justice in Oceania include “Sisters of Ocean and Ice: On the Hydro-feminism of Kathy Jetn̄il-Kijiner and Aka Niviâna’s Rise: From One Island to Another” (Shima, 2019); “Gestures of Survivance: Angela Tiatia’s Lick and Contemporary Environmental Performance Art in Oceania” (Pacific Arts, 2021); and “Interfacing in the Ocean’s Weave,” in Oceans Rising, ed.
+Her recent articles about art and climate justice in Oceania include "Ocean Weaves: Reconfigurations of Environmental Justice in Oceania," (Feminist Review, 2022); "Art for Unsettling Times" (Tropic Editions, 2022); “Sisters of Ocean and Ice: On the Hydro-feminism of Kathy Jetn̄il-Kijiner and Aka Niviâna’s Rise: From One Island to Another” (Shima, 2019); “Gestures of Survivance: Angela Tiatia’s Lick and Contemporary Environmental Performance Art in Oceania” (Pacific Arts, 2021); and “Interfacing in the Ocean’s Weave,” in Oceans Rising, ed.
 Daniela Zyman, (Sternberg Press, 2021).

-FELLOWSHIPS and AWARDS: Hamilton Faris has received the Excellence in Teaching Award from the University of Hawaii, College of Arts and Humanities; the Faculty Diversity Award, University of Hawaii’s Commission on Diversity; the Junior Faculty Research Award; the Technology, Society and Innovation Grant, from the University of Hawaii, Research Council; She has been recognized for her community organization work by the Hawaii People’s Fund and have been a Critical Studies Fellow at Cranbrook Academy of Art and Writer in Residence at Banff Center for Arts and Culture, and VASE visiting scholar at University of Arizona.
+FELLOWSHIPS and AWARDS: Faris has received the Excellence in Teaching Award from the University of Hawai'i, College of Arts and Humanities; the Faculty Diversity Award, University of Hawaii’s Commission on Diversity; the Junior Faculty Research Award; the Technology, Society and Innovation Grant, from the University of Hawaii, Research Council; She has been recognized for her community organization work by the Hawaii People’s Fund and have been a Critical Studies Fellow at Cranbrook Academy of Art and Writer in Residence at Banff Center for Arts and Culture, and VASE visiting scholar at University of Arizona.